girip11/python_learning/misc/typing/type_hinting_python.md

 ### `Any` type and varargs

-- `Any` used in places where the return value belongs to dynamic type
+- `Any` used in places where the return value belongs to dynamic type.

+> Any other type behaves as if it is a subtype of `Any`, and `Any` behaves as if it is a subtype of any other type.

+- This behaviour of `Any` allows for **gradual typing** of python code.
+Say there is no type annotations, implicitly everything could be treated as `Any`.

+> Consistent Types - The type T is consistent with the type U if T is a subtype of U or either T or U is `Any`.
+> Formally, we say that a type T is a subtype of U if the following two conditions hold:
+>
+> - Every value from T is also in the set of values of U type.
+> - Every function from U type is also in the set of functions of T type.

+- With `Any`, any type checker would check for inconsistency in the typing.

 - If all `*args` or `**kwargs` are going to be of type `str`, we can use `str` to `*args` and `**kwargs`